hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert.md

 ...

 FooVO f = new FooVO();
-// Notice that setId() should not be used f.setName("Moby Dick");
+// Notice that setId() must not be used f.setName("Moby Dick");
 this.fooDAO.insert(f);
 // The newly generated value is available in the VO at this point